jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (a) detect money laundering and the financing of terrorism; and (b) manage and mitigate the risk of money laundering and financing of terrorism.
 (2) A reporting entity must designate an employee as an AML/CFT compliance officer to administer and maintain its AML/CFT programme.
-(3) In the case of a reporting entity that does not have employees, the reporting entity must appoint a person to act as its AML/CFT compliance officer.
+(3) In the case of a reporting entity that does not have employees, the reporting entity must appoint an individual to act as its AML/CFT compliance officer.
-(4) The AML/CFT compliance officer must report to a senior manager of the reporting entity.
+(4) The AML/CFT compliance officer must be a senior manager or report to a senior manager of the reporting entity.
 (5) Despite subsections (2) to (4), if a reporting entity is a partnership,— (a) the partnership may designate one of the partners as an AML/CFT compliance officer to administer and maintain its AML/CFT programme, irrespective of whether the partnership has or does not have employees; and
   (b) the partner so designated must report to another partner designated for the purpose of receiving those reports by the partnership.